 - A model of a drive through restaurant based on Introduction to Simulation by R.G.
 Ingalls, a tutorial given at the 2008 Winter Simulation Conference.
 The drive thru is modeled as a system with three order processing activities performed at service nodes with queues: the order taking at the menu board, the order preparation at the kitchen and the order pickup at the pickup window.
 The model includes four object types: MenuBoard, Kitchen, PickupWindow and Customer, one event type: CustomerArrival, and three activity types: OrderTaking, OrderPreparation and OrderPickup.

-- A Lemonade Stand as a manufacturing company with market conditions determined by the weather.
-This simulation example comes with an observation user interface that provides a visualization of simulation runs and with a user interaction user interface that allows to play with the simulation.
+- A Lemonade Stand as a manufacturing company in a monoploy market dominated by weather conditions.
+This simulation example comes with an observation user interface (UI) that provides a visualization of simulation runs and with a user interaction UI that allows to play with the simulation.

 - The MIT Beer Game